 Today’s Wonder of the Day was inspired by Tristan .
 Tristan Wonders, “Why are Jewish calenders diffrent from the rest?”
 Thanks for WONDERing with us, Tristan !

-Happy New Year!
-Rosh Hashanah is a Jewish holiday observed on the first and second days of the month of Tishrei on the Jewish calendar.
+Rosh Hashanah is a Jewish holiday observed on the first and second days of the month of Tishrei.

-While nonreligious December 31 New Year’s celebrations are often marked by energetic parties, Rosh Hashanah is celebrated quite differently.
-That’s because it’s considered one of the holiest days of the Jewish year.
+Some people celebrate December 31st, New Year’s Eve, with big parties.
+Rosh Hashanah is a different celebration.
+That’s because it’s one of the holiest days of the Jewish year.

-The celebration of Rosh Hashanah features many layers.
-The Torah (the holy book of Judaism) refers to Rosh Hashanah as both Yom Ha-Zikkaron (“the day of remembrance”) and Yom Teruah (“a day of shofar blowing”).
+The celebration of Rosh Hashanah has many layers.
+The Torah (the holy book of Judaism) calls Rosh Hashanah both Yom Ha-Zikkaron (“the day of remembrance”) and Yom Teruah (“a day of shofar blowing”).

-A hundred notes are played in a special rhythm at the beginning of Rosh Hashanah.
-The sounding of the shofar begins a 10-day period (commonly called the “High Holy Days”) that ends with the festival of Yom Kippur.
+They play one hundred notes at the start of Rosh Hashanah.
+The sounding of the shofar begins a 10-day period (called the “High Holy Days”) that ends with the festival of Yom Kippur.

-Rosh Hashanah commemorates the creation of the world.
-It is also a holy day of judgment when Jews reflect on their actions over the course of the past year and make plans for changes to be made in the coming new year.
+Rosh Hashanah remembers the creation of the world.
+It is also a holy day of judgment when Jews reflect on their actions over the course of the past year and make plans for changes in the coming new year.

-To the extent that these changes are resolutions, Rosh Hashanah does have at least one thing in common with nonreligious New Year’s celebrations.
+These changes are sometimes called resolutions.
+In that way, Rosh Hashanah has at least one thing in common with New Year’s celebrations.

-Challah bread is also dipped in honey at meals.
-Instead of its usual braided shape, though, the challah bread at Rosh Hashanah is baked in the shape of a circle to symbolize the hope that the new year will roll smoothly without unhappiness or sorrow.
+They also dip Challah bread in honey at meals.
+Instead of its usual braided shape, though, the challah bread at Rosh Hashanah is baked in the shape of a circle to symbolize the hope that the new year will roll smoothly without unhappiness or sadness.